JonnyAsh/ISS-Logbook/README.md

 ## 4.3 Multifactor Authentication
+MFA is incorporated into the application for
+1. Security: defence in-depth
+2.Compliance: GDPR compliance

 ## 4.4 Captcha
 As a mitigation to OWASP top 10 identification and authentication failures, the use of Captcha was introduced.